Frequently Asked Questions

 The last two years of Bridge Day BASE jumping were packed full of changes with the addition of tandem BASE jumping and our catapult system.
 We're going to give ourselves time to rest in 2013, so there are no major changes.

-- The jumper catapult will again launch experienced jumpers over the railing, but we're opening up this opportunity to a larger number of jumpers.
+- The jumper catapult will again launch experienced jumpers over the railing (minimum 50 BASE jumps).

 - The BASE Videofest is now being sponsored by iLoveSkydiving.org and they've got some exciting changes planned.

-- We'll be adding more packing tarps in the landing zone.
+- More packing tarps in the landing zone.

-- We'll be giving everything a fresh coat of paint (exit ramps, diving board, etc.)
+- Everything will get a fresh coat of paint (exit ramps, diving board, etc.)

 What do I get when I purchase a jump pass?